Mayer123/HyKAS/README.md

 To run this extraction on datasets other than CommonsenseQA, you will need to modify the data loading and formatting accordingly.

 # ATOMIC Knowledge Generation
-clone the [comet official repo](https://github.com/atcbosselut/comet-commonsense) and put files in comet-generation under scripts/interactive
+First clone the [comet official repo](https://github.com/atcbosselut/comet-commonsense) and put files in comet-generation under scripts/interactive
-The follow the instructions from official repo to download necessary data/models to run generation
+Then follow the instructions from official repo to download necessary data/models to run generation

 # HyKAS Model Training
 ```